Weight Loss: Effective Dietary Rebalancing

 1. Definition and concept of dietary rebalancing

-In practice, this means incorporating more fruits, vegetables, whole grains, lean proteins and healthy fats into the daily diet.
+In practice, this means incorporating more fruits, vegetables, whole grains, lean proteins, and healthy fats into the daily diet.

 2. Difference between dietary rebalancing and restrictive diets